frankhlchi/graph-data-valuation/README.md

 ![Graph Data Valuation Framework](https://github.com/frankhlchi/graph-data-valuation/blob/main/framework.png)

+### The image above illustrates our PC-Winter value estimation framework for graph data valuation.

 This repository contains code for performing data valuation on graph-structured data using the Precedence-Constrained Winter (PC-Winter) value method.
 The PC-Winter algorithm is designed to identify influential graph elements in graph datasets by considering the hierarchical structure of node contributions.

 ## Key Files

 - `pc_winter_run.py`: Main script to run PC-Winter and calculate PC values for graph elements.
-This script implements the core algorithm, including local propagation, preorder traversal of the contribution tree, and hierarchical truncation.
+This script implements an online version of the framework shown in the image, including local propagation, preorder traversal of the contribution tree, and hierarchical truncation.
+The code provides a practical implementation of the steps illustrated in the framework.
 - `node_drop_large_cora.py`: Script to aggregate node values calculated by PC-Winter and evaluate performance by sequentially dropping high-value nodes.
 This script demonstrates the effectiveness of the calculated PC values.

 - `plot.ipynb`: Jupyter notebook to visualize the drop in model performance as high-value nodes are removed.
 This notebook helps in analyzing the results of the node dropping experiments.